AUGUST 2018 - DECEMBER 2021

 A research paper, completed in Buenos Aires, which examined the efforts of the Argentine and Buenos Aires governments to reduce the number of deaths and serious injuries caused by traffic violence.

 Worked on an interdisciplinary team of three to create and implement an educational program designed to encourage freshman to reduce their impact on food waste.

 Led a team of four to create a now-patented smartwatch app that alerts a pedestrian user if it detects cars moving towards them at unsafe speeds.
 As a National Winner, it won $120,000 for our school, and was featured on TV and in national media such as the WSJ.

-Responsible for general safety of the park as well as ensuring a positive experience for all our guests.
+Responsible for the general safety of the park, the management and coordination of the staff team, and ensuring a positive experience for all guests.